Location: Milwaukee, Wisconsin, United States

 Designer: KenKay Associates, Mary Miss, Engberg Anderson Architects, et al.

-Milwaukee’s RiverWalk System is a world-class public amenity that draws hundreds of thousands of people to the shores of the Milwaukee River each year.
-Built from strong public-private partnerships, the RiverWalk is both a leisure space and a pedestrian thoroughfare.
-The accessible three-mile system with an average of 12-feet wide paths on both sides of the river runs through the heart of downtown Milwaukee with public access points approximately every 400 feet.
+Milwaukee’s RiverWalk system draws hundreds of thousands of people to the shores of the Milwaukee River each year.
+Built through strong public/private partnerships, the RiverWalk is both a leisure space and a pedestrian thoroughfare.
+The accessible three-mile (4.8 km) system runs through the heart of downtown Milwaukee, with paths that average 12 feet wide (4 m) on each side of the river and public access points about every 400 feet (120 m).

 During the 1980s, local leaders and property owners invited a renewed focus on the river.
 They saw the river as a way to connect downtown development with new business and leisure activities.
-In 1988, then Mayor John Norquist announced the RiverWalk Initiative, a collaborative economic development plan to construct a three-mile downtown RiverWalk.
+In 1988, Mayor John Norquist announced the RiverWalk Initiative, a collaborative economic development plan to construct a downtown river walk.

 The RiverWalk and its associated river cleanup were catalytic, advancing significant private sector investment in Milwaukee’s downtown.
-Developers transformed warehouses, tanneries, breweries and an abandoned industrial corridor into 2,800 luxury and affordable residential units, 4.7 million square feet of office space, 515 hotel rooms, performing arts centers and dozens of riverfront businesses and restaurants.
+Developers transformed warehouses, tanneries, breweries, and an abandoned industrial corridor into 2,800 luxury and affordable residential units, 4.7 million square feet (437,000 sq m) of office space, 515 hotel rooms, performing arts centers, and dozens of riverfront businesses and restaurants.